-Refer to significant accounting policies in Note 3.4.1 and explanatory notes in Notes 19 & 22 (Rental Receivable from Trade Debtors & Trade and Other Receivables) of the financial statements.
+Refer to significant accounting policies in Note 3.4.1 and explanatory notes in Notes 19 & 22 (Rental receivable from trade debtors & Trade and other receivables) of the financial statements.
 The carrying value of Rentals receivable from Trade Debtors amounted to Rs.
-1,729,793,093 and Trade receivables amounted to Rs.
-98.733.455 as at 31st March 2021.
+838,811,946 and Trade receivables amounted to Rs 419,540,250 as at 31st March 2023.

-Assessing the allowance for impairment of Rental and Trade Receivables remains one of the most significant judgments made by management particularly in light of the uncertain economic outlook in Sri Lanka due to the continuing impact of Global COVID 19 outbreak.
-We identified assessing the recoverability of trade debtors as a key audit matter because of the significance of trade debtors to the financial statements as a whole and the assessment of the recoverability of trade debtors is inherently subjective and requires significant management judgment in accordance with SLFRS 09, which increases the risk of error or potential management bias.
+Assessing the allowance for impairment of Rental and Trade Receivables remains one of the most significant judgments made by management particularly in light of the ongoing economic downturn experienced by the country.
+We identified assessing the recoverability of receivable as a key audit matter because of the significance of rental and receivable to the financial statements as a whole and the assessment of the recoverability of trade receivable is inherently subjective and requires significant management judgment in accordance with SLFRS 09, which increases the risk of error or potential management bias.
 As described in note 3.4, management provisioning methodology is based on an Expected Credit Loss (ECL) model as required under SLFRS 9 "Financial Instruments".